FlaptasticApps/phpunit-flaptastic/README.md

 ## Installation

-SpeedTrap is installable via [Composer](http://getcomposer.org) and should be added as a `require-dev` dependency:
+pytest-flaptastic is installable via [Composer](http://getcomposer.org) and should be added as a `require-dev` dependency:

     composer require --dev blockjon/flaptastic